 The sugar industry was the mainstay of the district for many years, and while still important to the economy, varied agriculture and tourism are playing larger roles in recent times.
 The establishment of the Commercial Free Zone on the Belize - Mexican border with some 200 outlets has had a major impact and is now the main source of employment.

-Although distinctly Belizean, Corozal Town shows its close affinity with Mexico, and Spanish is the predominate language, although nearly everybody speaks English.
-Belize’s well known multiculturalism is also evident and the local population includes Mestizo, Creole, Maya, Garifuna, East Indian, Chinese, North American ex pats and others visiting and working in town.
+Although distinctly Belizean, Corozal Town shows its close affinity with Mexico, and Spanish is the predominant language, although nearly everybody speaks English.
+Belize’s well-known multiculturalism is also evident and the local population includes Mestizo, Creole, Maya, Garifuna, East Indian, Chinese, North American ex-pats and others visiting and working in town.
 The tidy beaches and Central Park are good places to relax while getting to know the town and people.